Best Things to do in Valencia in a 3-Day Itinerary

 Throughout the park, there are 18 bridges of different ages and styles.

-Also, along this way, you will reach different museums and points of interest in the city such as the Palacio de la Música, which has bars and cafes, ponds, children’s area, etc.
+Also, along this way, you will reach different museums and points of interest in the city, such as the Palacio de la Música, which has bars and cafes, ponds, a children’s area, etc.

 Square of the Porta de la Mar

-I took a detour to enter the city through the Plaza de la Porta de la Mar.
-It is a square in the Ciutat Vella of Valencia that consists of a triumphal arch made from an imperialist style.
+I detoured to enter the city through the Plaza de la Porta de la Mar.
+It is a square in the Ciutat Vella of Valencia with a triumphal arch made from an imperialist style.

-I loved this street; I was walking and wandering among its perpendiculars since you looked left and right and there was some interesting corner, square or museum and since this day was all to myself.
+I loved this street; I was walking and wandering among its perpendiculars since I looked left and right, and there was some interesting corner, square, and museum.

-I did it at my pace and preference, so it took a few hours to get there to the Cathedral, which was the goal I left the hotel that morning.
+On this day, I was visiting Valencia solo.
+I did it at my pace and preference, so it took a few hours to get to the Cathedral, which was the goal I had left the hotel that morning.

 Plaza de la Reina and Cathedral of Valencia

-At the end of Carrer de la Pau, you arrive at the Plaza de la Reina, where in front of you, you have the Church of Santa Catalina with a beautiful bell tower.
+At the end of Carrer de la Pau, you arrive at the Plaza de la Reina, where you have the Church of Santa Catalina with a beautiful bell tower in front of you.

 It is one of the Gothic churches of the city of Valencia and was built on an old mosque in the neighborhood of the Cathedral.